afterit/flaskstarter/README.md

 ## What the project does for you

-It creates project tree, a functional virtualenv on .venv, the init and routes files with a helloworld example and a manage.py script to run the project with the virtual enviroment created and attach blueprints to it.
-It now installs the requirements on project's .venv on POSIX systems.
-Feel free to change to poetry and pyproject.toml pattern.
+It creates project tree, the init and routes files with a helloworld example and a manage.py script to run the project and attach blueprints to it.
+The project settings are now on main module directory, so they can be persisted to a CVS repository.

 A word of warning: when commiting and pushing your project to versioning servers, remember to put instance folder into .gitignore, if not yet.
 And then remember to place it into deploy destination.